 2. Bonaire

-Often dubbed the “Diver’s Paradise”, Bonaire is certainly a shore diver’s dream.
-It sits in the southern part of the Caribbean Sea, with its topography providing dive sites that belong on any list of the best diving in the Caribbean.
+Often dubbed the “Diver’s Paradise,” Bonaire is a shore diver’s dream.
+It sits in the southern part of the Caribbean Sea, with its topography delivering dive sites that belong on any list of the best diving in the Caribbean.

-Firstly, for advanced-level dives (requiring an Advanced Open Water Diver certification), the Hilma Hooker wreck rests at 100 feet (30m) between two reef systems.
+For advanced-level dives (requiring an Advanced Open Water Diver certification), the Hilma Hooker wreck rests at 100 feet (30 meters) between two reef systems.
 It’s a breathtaking microcosm of diving in Bonaire itself — it has everything!

-Furthermore, easily distinguishable by labeled yellow rocks, some of the most exciting shore dives in Bonaire include Angel City, 1000 Steps, and Karpata.
-1000 Steps is particularly famous due to the “staircase” taken down into the water, while wreck lovers enjoy Karpata‘s array of ship anchors.
+Furthermore, easily distinguishable by labeled yellow rocks, some of the most exciting shore dives in Bonaire include Angel City, 1000 Steps and Karpata.
+1000 Steps is particularly famous due to the “staircase” divers have to take into and out of the water, while wreck lovers enjoy Karpata’s array of ship anchors.

 A close-up of a rare toadfish, one of many critters you might see while exploring underwater in Cozumel, Mexico